Eyebrow Background Glow

 FAST is AWS's official full-stack starter template for building production-ready agentic applications on Amazon Bedrock AgentCore.
 It ships with a secure React frontend, AgentCore backend, Cognito auth, CloudWatch observability, and all infrastructure defined as code via AWS Cloud Development Kit (CDK) (plus a Terraform option).

 FAST previously shipped with basic chat patterns for Strands and LangGraph.
-This release integrates CopilotKit with both the LangGraph single-agent pattern and the Strands single-agent pattern to enable Generative UI, frontend tool calls, shared state, and human-in-the-loop interactions.
+This release integrates CopilotKit with both the LangGraph single-agent pattern and the Strands single-agent pattern to enable Generative UI, frontend tool calls, and human-in-the-loop interactions.

 The integration adds a CopilotKit runtime Lambda that connects to both the LangGraph and Strands AG-UI endpoints via HttpAgent and routes requests from the React frontend.